kirbysayshi/js13k-2020/README.md

 - [ ] Level 09
 - [ ] Level 10
 - [ ] End Game screen has list of all times per level (+par?)
+- [ ] Font: themed
+- [ ] Paddle Crosshairs: themed
+- [ ] Tutorial screen 1: just paddle rotation (disable movement), then a level or two
+- [ ] Tutorial screen 2: just paddle movement (enable both), then the rest of levels
+- [ ] Touch Rotation Controls: make an integratable so it's not 1:1 direct (momentum?)
+- [ ] Target & Signal pointers should have distances
+- [ ] BUG: signal can tunnel through paddle and get stuck in the middle...
+- [ ] DESIGN: how to give minor signal corrections at speed???
+- [ ] Directional Accelerator: Only trigger once until clear
+- [ ] Directional Accelerator: camera follows signal with paddle in opposite direction of trajectory (or not drawn / not collidable) and input disabled (timed)
+- [ ] Visual Feedback that the boost button is pressed
+- [ ] Does the target need to be labeled?
+- [ ] Should the paddle be smaller, given enclosed levels?
+- [ ] IDEA: can use one-way edges as non-functional design element (ball moves passed)
+- [ ] Ball velocity projection should bounce off paddle...
+- [ ] Audio: hit effects
+- [ ] Audio: some looping ambient chords
+- [ ] Max Velocity for signal
+- [ ] Paddle Boost should be a metered resource?
 - [ ] CES .selectFirst creates the majority of allocations (iterators), and GC is a cause of noticeable pauses.
 - [ ] Prevent ball tunneling when colliding with paddle (is this an issue? probably not if the paddle is large enough)
 - [ ] Shorten radius of paddle?
 - [ ] BUG: labels are hidden when transitioning from edge to corner
 - [ ] "Play Again" button on end screen?
 - [ ] Tweet your total time
-- [ ] A lose condition?
-Or just best time

 - [ ] Level / Goal Ideas: you have to get the signal to the destination in as few bounces as possible and as quickly as possible.
 When you reach the goal, you see a drawing of where the signal went and where you bounced it.
 You (camera) follow the signal as it bounces around?
+- [ ] ~~A lose condition?
+Or just best time~~
-- [ ] Should the paddle be able to collide with edges?
-Or maybe just some edges?
+- [ ] ~~Should the paddle be able to collide with edges?
+Or maybe just some edges?~~

 ## DevLog